Best Tents for First-Time Campers

 Vango Lomond II 500 Family Tent

-Exclusive to Winfields, The Lomond II 500.
-Sleeping up to 5 people, the tunnel tent offers a pre-attached front extension, mesh windows to prevent insects from entering, along a covered side entrance.
+The tunnel tent offers a pre-attached front extension and mesh windows to prevent insects from entering, along a covered side entrance.
 Suitable for wet weather, with also high and low ventilation points throughout and nightfall fabric in sleeping areas.
 Pitch time – 10 to 20 minutes.